MutassemAlsaifi/Nippy/README.md

 License
 This project is licensed under the MIT License.
 You're free to use and distribute the code.
 While not mandatory, providing attribution is appreciated.

-Explore the code, immerse yourself in the Front-End Nippy Makeup Store, and uncover the art of presenting beauty products in a captivating way!
-If you have questions or suggestions, feel free to open an issue.
-Enjoy the journey into the world of makeup!